 Before even coding your sketch or mockup design spend some time visualizing the browsing process.
 If possible (and this comes with practice) place yourself in the shoes of another user entering your website.
 Consider where they’d click and what they would find most interesting.

 Once you get into this zone you may notice an accompanying change in mindset.
 This technique will help remove yourself from the position of “the designer” and see things from a larger perspective.
 I often recommend this step before coding to save yourself time in the long run.

-In personal experience I frequently find myself updating page areas or colors mid-design.
+I frequently find myself updating page areas or colors mid-design.
 With enough time it’s simple to step out and envision how a user might interact with your page’s menu or links.
 This process can be difficult if you’ve been staring at the same design for 3 hours straight.
 Try taking a break to stretch and walk around – even 15 minutes can play a huge role in opening your perceptions.

 Design Numerous Builds for Comparison

 This step will take much more time but if you have the luxury I highly recommend pacing yourself.
 Once you’ve got a strong sketch going you may consider creating a few alternate designs to choose from.
 This can be done in Photoshop just as easily if you are not artistically gifted with paper and pencil, or simply feel more comfortable in software.